Are Alaska Records Public?

-Almost anyone can access public records.
-Alaska’s public records act establishes the right of “every person” to inspect, examine, or request public records—except in cases otherwise exempted by law.
+Almost anyone can access public records in Alaska.
+The state’s public records act establishes the right of “every person” to inspect, examine, or request public records in Alaska—except in cases otherwise exempted by law.
 It places no restrictions on how these records may be used.
 While most agencies prefer written applications, record seekers can also make verbal requests in person.
 Depending on the record, requesters may need to provide a reason for the application.
+For instance, an employer or landlord requesting a record for a background check is required to disclose this on their application.
 State laws also mandate that requestors disclose any close connection to a record (i.e. if applicants are involved in litigation with the state).

 What is Exempted Under the Alaska Public Record Law?

-Although the Alaska public record act provides broad access to a variety of records, it restricts access to records containing protected information.
+Although the Alaska public record act provides broad access to various records, it restricts access to records containing protected information.
 Record custodians are permitted to deny requests for public files that contain exempted information such as: